 Before your high dose chemotherapy, your team collects a donor's stem cells or bone marrow.

-After the treatment you have the cells into a vein through a drip.
+After the treatment you have the stem cells into a vein through a drip.
 The cells find their way back to your bone marrow.
 Then you can make the blood cells you need again.
 It can take a few days or weeks for the stem cells to start making enough blood cells.

 Possible side effects

-The main side effects include:
+The main side effects of high dose chemotherapy and transplant include:

 - increased risk of getting an infection